Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 - Total vaccinations per hundred - ratio (in percent) between vaccination number and total population up to the date in the country.

-- Total number of people vaccinated per hundred - ratio (in percent) between population immunized and total population up to the date in the country.
+- Total number of people vaccinated per hundred - ratio (in percent) between population immunised and total population up to the date in the country.

-- Total number of people fully vaccinated per hundred - ratio (in percent) between population fully immunized and total population up to the date in the country.
+- Total number of people fully vaccinated per hundred - ratio (in percent) between population fully immunised and total population up to the date in the country.

 - Number of vaccinations per day - number of daily vaccination for that day and country.